andymancan2/HeatmapTelemetryCppPyMashup/README.md

 # GitHub Page for displaying Heatmaps of telemetry data with cpp + python via shared memory.

 10/19/23 This software is currently tested with ubuntu.
+This software is not a hardened library for re-use, but oriented for instructional and inspirational purposes.
+Your needs will need to be customized, but reviewing this code may give you ideas on how to solve your specific visualization needs.
 </header>

 <!--